Gurubase/gurubase/src/gurubase-backend/ARCHITECTURE.md

 - `format_slack_response`: Formats the references, trust score, etc. of the final response.
 - `get_final_response`: Gets and sends the final formatted response.

-> The Slack bot answers are shortened compared to the responses in the UI.

 > Questions asked by the Slack bot have an uuid at the end of their slugs.
-This is done to ensure that the same question can be repeatedly asked.
+This is done to ensure that the same question can be asked again.

 ##### Installation

 > You can check the [Slack Integration](https://docs.gurubase.ai/integrations/slack-bot) documentation for the installation process.

 #### Discord

 <img src="imgs/discord-bot.png" width="500" alt="Discord Bot"/>

 The Discord integration uses its own API key in the background.
 This API key is synced with the integration.
-The questions are answered by the API answer endpoints (for details, see the [API Support](#api-support) section).
+The questions are answered by the API answer endpoint (for details, see the [API Support](#api-support) section).

 The Discord integration works as following: